Labor Practices

 PUSRI’s Commitment to Human Rights

-PUSRI is committed to ensuring respect for human rights in all its business and operational processes.
+PUSRI is committed to ensuring respect for human rights in all of its business processes and operations.

 Download File